shivendrarox/MemoryGame/README.md

 ## Tasks

+ - [x] Randomly shuffle the cards on deck

- - [ ] Make the flipping animation for icon Divs
+ - [ ] Make the flipping animation for cards

- - [ ] Algorithm for ensuring only 2 icon divs can be flipped
+ - [ ] Algorithm for ensuring only 2 cards can be flipped

  - [ ] Record number of moves

  - [ ] Check Whether they match and do the needful
+	- [ ]  if they match, keep them flipped open
+	- [ ] if they don't , hide the card.

- - [ ] When every icon is flipped, congratulate the user
+- [ ] When every card is matched, congratulate the user.